-The previous blog text covered issues around packaging material and waste.
-A remarkable share of the amount of our waste is not carbage at all, as it could be composted!
-In some countries, states, and cities it is mandatory to separate your compostable waste (food scraps, etc.), but unfortunately in most areas, it is not.
-Think about it; 2015 USA alone incinerated or threw to landfills 50 million tons of compostable waste!
-Since 2015 a few big cities have made composting mandatory but there is a long path in front of us to fix this situation.
+In some countries, states, and cities, it is mandatory to separate your compostable waste (food scraps, etc.) Unfortunately, this does not apply everywhere.
+Think about this.
+In 2015, the USA incinerated or threw to landfills 50 million tons of compostable waste!
+Since 2015 a few big cities have made composting mandatory, but there is a long path in front of us to fix this situation.

-So why is it so bad to throw the organic materials to the landfill?
+So, why is it so bad to throw the organic materials into the landfill?
 Organic material does not decompose in landfills because there is not enough oxygen and light.
 Instead, what happens is degradation, and that creates methane.
 Unfortunately, methane is a much more potent greenhouse gas than CO2.

 Did you know that Earth is running out of its padding?
-When we compost, we create new soil.
-The fresh material from compost is nutrient-rich, so it can be used as a fertilizer, instead of those synthetic chemical ones that produce nitrogen dioxide – which again is a strong greenhouse gas.
-The new soil works as a carbon sponge, it enriches the existing one AND decreases the erosion as the water absorbs better into the ground through the fresh layers.
+When we compost, we create nutrient-rich new soil.
+It can be used as a fertilizer, instead of those synthetic chemical ones that produce nitrogen dioxide – which again is a potent greenhouse gas.
+The new soil works as a carbon sponge.
+It enriches the existing one and decreases the erosion as the water absorbs better into the ground through the fresh layers.

 So there is not a good reason not to compost if there is any possibility to do so.
-While we wait for the change and countries and States making composting mandatory, there are several private composting companies available.
-From Greater Boston / Massachusetts region I found the following ones and the links are here for you to explore and choose (I don’t benefit from introducing specific companies, but I hope the Earth will):
+We can only hope that countries and states will implement a well working and free composting systems.
+While we wait, we have other options – private composting service providers.
+Here are few examples from Greater Boston / Massachusetts region.
+(I don’t benefit from introducing specific companies, but I hope the Earth will):

-My family has been using Black Earth Compost’s services for over a year now, and we have been really happy with this solution.
-It is a pretty nice feeling to realize that by separating our food scraps, the whole family creates landfill waste only 50% of the amount, it used to be.
-We also got the soil created from our waste back, and used it in our garden!
-It is fabulous!
+My family has been using Black Earth Compost’s services for over a year now, and we have been happy with this solution.
+It is a nice feeling to realize that by separating our food scraps, the whole family creates landfill waste only 50% of the amount it used to be.
+We also got back the soil that had been created from our organic waste, and it was beneficial for our garden.